1. Data Download Examples#

 After the job finishes, it can be deleted to free up resources for other jobs.
 Note that certain jobs do not self-terminate and should be monitored to ensure resources are not idle for completed jobs.

-Copy the data into the DGX Cloud Create environment, from Google Cloud Storage (GCS) or other cloud, onto the shared store NFS filesystems.
+Copy the data into the Run:ai on DGX Cloud environment, from Amazon S3 or other cloud storage, onto the shared store NFS filesystems.

 Access the data directly from services within the cloud provider.
 We recommend running this job as a pure Kubernetes job at this time.